Pornhub views spike in Washington amid partial government shutdown | Malay Mail

 PETALING JAYA, Jan 18 — Federal employees in the United States have not been to work for some time now due to a partial government shutdown since December.

-And it would seem that they are using some of their down time by watching pornography.
+And it would seem that they are using some of their down time to watch pornography.

 At least according to the Internet’s largest pornography website, Pornhub.